Upcoming webinar | 9 April 2026 Securing Agentic AI: Closing Access Gaps | Register now

 Ongoing tasks for BYOK

 Because the customer owns the master key in a BYOK model, they are responsible for its full lifecycle management.
 This lifecycle includes a series of ongoing tasks to help maintain the security and integrity of the key.
-Organizations often automate these tasks to reduce operational overhead and minimize the risk of human error.
+Organizations often automate these tasks to reduce operational burden and minimize the risk of human error.

 Key rotation